 1. Strong Authentication (Multi-Factor Authentication - MFA)

 Every user and service identity must be rigorously verified before granting access.
 Single-factor authentication (like a password alone) is insufficient.
 MFA, which requires two or more verification methods (e.g., something you know, something you have, something you are), is a cornerstone of Zero Trust IAM.
-This significantly reduces the risk of compromised credentials leading to unauthorized access.
-For further reading on authentication methods, the NIST Digital Identity Guidelines offer comprehensive information.

 2. Principle of Least Privilege (PoLP)